scds/text-analysis-2/overview.md

 NLP tools use trained language models to make their predictions, which are "taught" through many examples of the various categories being modelled.
 Often - and in the current lesson - you will be working with a model trained by someone else, like the developers of the tool.
 It is usually possible - if time-consuming - to train your own model if the tool's supplied model is inadequate for your purposes.

-As we might expect, how the tool arrives at its predictions can be utterly opaque to the user; we will discuss training data bias further in "[Behind the Interface](behind.html)."

 ### Stemming or lemmatization

 A word can be expressed in different forms; for example, pluralized nouns (“pickle”, “pickles”) or conjugated verbs (“pickling”, “pickle”, “pickled”).
 Although we humans recognize that they are semantically related, a computer must be instructed to regard them as such.
 For the purposes of being able to compare like with like, many NLP workflows involve reducing words to their root form, or *lemma*.